 Install the sprocket and keepers, the chain and the adjuster.
 The chain should be installed with the connector pointing away from the direction of normal chain rotation.

 After installing gasket sealant and a new gasket, Install the cover.
-The adjuster plate should be installed and the tension on the chain set prior to completely tightening the cover.
+The adjuster plate should be installed and the tension on the chain not set until all bearings are in place.
 The bearing for the output shaft is installed after the surrounding aluminum casting is heated to allow the bearing to slip into the housing easily.